-131. In the United States, business credit reporting agencies have generally been organized using the corporate form.
+&lt;sup>130 In the United States, business credit reporting agencies have generally been organized using the corporate form.
 However, starting in the late 18th century, English creditors formed "trade protection societies" on a cooperative nonprofit basis to share information on the creditworthiness of potential counterparties.
-See Olegario, supra note 5, at 115-22; GREIG, supra note 109, at 11-20.
+See Olegario, supra note \\, at 32-33; GREIG, supra note \\, at 11-20.

-132. See Royston Greenwood & Laura Empson, The Professional Partnership: Relic or Exemplary Form of Governance, 24 ORG.
-STUD.
-909, 911 (2003) (explaining that regulatory measures historically ensured that accounting firms functioned as partnerships).
+&lt;sup>131 See Royston Greenwood & Laura Empson, The Professional Partnership: Relic or Exemplary Form of Governance, 24 ORG.
+STUDIES 909 (2003).